 - Provision of review and commentary on contents of the ProDoc.
-A table summarizing key feedback points from IWG review of summaries of this document is provided in Appendix E; - Verbal feedback provided during monthly IWG teleconferences on key aspects of TNFD project design; and - Participation and input into the virtual ProDoc Validation Meeting.
+A table summarizing key feedback points from IWG review of summaries of this document is provided in Appendix E of the Project Document: - Verbal feedback provided during monthly IWG teleconferences on key aspects of TNFD project design; and - Participation and input into the virtual ProDoc Validation Meeting.